quizbowl/why/stories/tournament-director.md

 Repsonsible for tournament registration

 #### Participant
-A member of the Team Contact's team.
-Not responsible for registration
+A team member not responsible for registration

 #### Anonymous
 An individual not related to the tournament